 + Liturgical Committee studies and reflects on liturgical themes, plans the environment for the rituals of life and liturgy that are appropriate to each season, as well as invites the participation of men, women and children into the various ministries that are a part of what happens when people assemble to celebrate the mystery of Jesus in their lives.

-+ Pastoral Care Committee is mandated to provide a caring presence to the sick, elderly, homebound, hospitalized and bereaved members of our Parish.
++ Pastoral Care Committee is mandated to provide a caring presence to the sick, elderly, home-bound, hospitalized and bereaved members of our Parish.
 This ministry keeps alive the connection between persons needing care and our parish faith community.
-Grief sessions are usually offered during autumn.
+Grief sessions are usually offered annually.

 + Ecumenical Covenant Committee is committed to Christian Unity gatherings within the Cornwall area.
-We have entered into a Covenant relationship with Cornwall United in areas of worship, education communication,, justice and service.
-We are now entering into conversation to establish a covenant with the local Presbyterian Church as well.
+We have entered into a Covenant relationship with Cornwall United and the local Presbyterian Church in areas of worship, education communication,, justice and service.

 + Environment Committee studies Church teachings and other resources that enable us as a parish to deepen our respect and care for the environment following the Spirit of St. Francis, patron saint of ecology.
 This ministry is rooted in the belief that God our Creator is present in all of creation and we in turn are called to be good stewards of this gift.
 We carry out environmental initiatives on our Church property, and into the community.

 + Faith Sharing invites men and women to gather in groups to share faith around the Scriptures usually during Advent and/or Lent.( call Fr.
 Martin for more information )

 + RCIA (Rite of Christian Initiation of Adults) Team offers to journey with adults who may be inquiring into or exploring the possibility of becoming members of the Catholic faith community.